Coherence-Mediated Quantum Thermometry in a Hybrid Circuit-QED Architecture: Introduction

 \section{Introduction}

 Quantum thermometry has emerged as a critical capability in modern quantum science and technology.
 It plays a central role in the calibration of cryogenic environments, the characterization of quantum devices and sensors, and the detection of weak energy events in low-temperature physics~\cite{clerk2010introduction, de2019quantum, stace2010quantum, mehboudi2019thermometry}.
 Beyond practical applications, precise temperature measurement also provides a platform for exploring fundamental thermodynamic limits in the quantum regime.
 Superconducting quantum circuits, particularly those operating in the microwave domain, offer a versatile and scalable platform for implementing such thermometric protocols~\cite{devoret2004superconducting, krantz2019quantum}.
-In these systems, qubits serve as exquisitely sensitive probes of their electromagnetic environment and can detect thermal photon populations through their decoherence dynamics~\cite{lvov2025thermometry, jevtic2015single, scigliuzzo2020primary, sultanov2021protocol, sharafiev2025leveraging}.
+In these systems, qubits serve as exquisitely sensitive probes of their electromagnetic environment and can detect thermal photon populations through their decoherence dynamics~\cite{jevtic2015single, scigliuzzo2020primary, sultanov2021protocol, sharafiev2025leveraging}.

 The most common approach to qubit-based thermometry exploits the dispersive interaction between a qubit and a thermalized cavity mode.
-In the dispersive regime, photon-number fluctuations induce pure dephasing of the qubit, which can be monitored via Ramsey or spin-echo sequences~\cite{serniak2018hot, bultink2020protecting}.
-The decay of qubit coherence directly encodes the thermal occupancy $\bar{n}$ of the mode and thereby its effective temperature.
-This single-mode dephasing protocol has been demonstrated in a variety of circuit quantum electrodynamics (cQED) architectures~\cite{yan2018distinguishing, medford2013self, mallet2011quantum} and is particularly effective when $\bar{n} \gtrsim 1$.
-However, in the ultra-low-temperature limit $\bar{n} \ll 1$, corresponding to mode temperatures below $50$~mK at GHz frequencies, the variance of Bose–Einstein photon statistics becomes exponentially suppressed, and the sensitivity of this method is fundamentally limited by the vanishing signal-to-noise ratio of thermal fluctuations.
+In the dispersive regime, photon-number fluctuations induce pure dephasing of the qubit, which can be monitored via Ramsey sequences~\cite{serniak2018hot, bultink2020protecting}.
+The decay of qubit coherence directly encodes the thermal occupancy $\bar{n}_{th}$ of the mode and thereby its effective temperature.
+This single-mode dephasing protocol has been demonstrated in a variety of circuit quantum electrodynamics (cQED) architectures~\cite{lvov2025thermometry,paris2009quantum,brunelli2011qubit,yan2018distinguishing, medford2013self, mallet2011quantum} and is particularly effective when $\bar{n}_{th} \gtrsim 1$.
+However, in the ultra-low-temperature limit $\bar{n}_{th} \ll 1$, corresponding to mode temperatures below $50$~mK at GHz frequencies, the variance of Bose–Einstein photon statistics becomes exponentially suppressed, and the sensitivity of this method is fundamentally limited by the vanishing signal-to-noise ratio of thermal fluctuations.
+Beyond qubit-based approaches, a range of established cryogenic thermometry techniques, such as Coulomb-blockade thermometers and proximity-based superconducting thermometers, provide robust calibration standards and performance across complementary temperature ranges~\cite{saira2016dispersive,wang2018fast,gumucs2023calorimetry}.